GEORGEMUTALE/DECLINE/README.md

 ### <span style="color:#2471A3;">Advantages</span>
 - Rich set of health and diagnostic indicators.
 - Useful for understanding Alzheimer's patterns in diagnosed individuals.
-- Synthetic → safe to share and research.

 ### <span style="color:#C0392B;">Weaknesses</span>
 - Does *not* support pre-clinical or preventive modelling.